SCAI-BIO/transformers-for-german-biomedical-nlp/README.md

 ## Data availability

 Unfortunately, the pre-training and the ChaDL datasets are not publicly available.
-However, the BRONCO150, GGPONC, and JSynCC dataset can be acquired.
+However, the BRONCO150, CLEF eHealth 2019, GGPONC, and
+JSynCC datasets can be acquired.
 The [BRONCO150](https://www2.informatik.hu-berlin.de/~leser/bronco/index.html) and [GGPONC](https://www.leitlinienprogramm-onkologie.de/projekte/ggponc-english/) datasets can be requested by the authors directly, and [the JSynCC repository](https://github.com/JULIELab/jsyncc) provides code to generate the JSynCC dataset.
+The [CLEF eHealth 2019](https://clefehealth.imag.fr/?page_id=171) dataset can be downloaded directly.

 ## Sharing the pre-trained models